MicroCT-Based Vascular Imaging in Bone and Peri-Implant Tissues

 Log files of all the tomographic scans performed for this study

 The table shown in SampleAndScanData.csv gives a tabular overview on the samples studied and the relevant parameters of the tomographic imaging.
-This file was generated with a data processing notebook and contains information read from all the log files of all the scans we performed.
-A copy of each log file is also available online.
+The table was generated with an adapted version of our data processing notebook [10] and contains information read from all the log files of all the scans we performed.
+The relevant text for each figure in the Materials, Methods, and Results was also produced by this notebook.
+All raw log files are also available online.
 These log files include all the data necessary to exactly replicate the image acquisition.

 Data availability

-Tomographic datasets used and analyzed during the current study is available from the corresponding author upon reasonable request.
+Tomographic datasets used and analyzed during the current study are available from the corresponding author upon request.

 References